cvs-health/android-compose-accessibility-techniques/doc/components/ExposedDropdownMenus.md

 ## Wrapping the View Exposed Dropdown Menu pattern for Compose

-One accessible approach to exposed dropdown menus is to fall back on using View components, wrapped in an `AndroidView`.
+Another accessible approach to exposed dropdown menus is to fall back on using View components, wrapped in an `AndroidView`.

 For example, given a file named `layout/view_dropdown_menu.xml` with the following View Exposed Dropdown Menu pattern controls: